TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

   c_0 = 0 \, , \quad c_M = 1
 $$

-Since advection is involved, the numerical solution may display wiggles or negative values (which is allowed by advection), especially near steep gradients, unless there is sufficient diffusion.
+A peculiar feature of central differences applied to advection term $\partial c/\partial x$ is that they are prone to generate **spurious oscillations** or **wiggles**, especially near steep gradients.
+This renders the numerical solution physically meaningless.
+The way to counteract these wiggles is to add some diffusion.
 The question arises whether the amount of physical diffusion, as indicated by $\kappa$, is considered to be enough to prevent oscillations.
-We rewrite Eq. {eq}`statcveq` as follows
+To answer this question, we rewrite Eq. {eq}`statcveq` as follows

 $$
   \left ( \frac 12 P_{\Delta} - 1 \right ) c_{m+1} + 2c_m - \left ( \frac 12 P_{\Delta} + 1 \right ) c_{m-1} = 0